Mygod/pokemon-icon-postprocessor/README.md

 - If the icon is for the first form of the Pokemon (usually the normal form), leave out `-f` so that it becomes the default asset
 - If it is for male pokemon or if it is genderless, leave out `-g` so that it becomes the default asset
+- Currently in-game assets for temporary evolutions are tied to Pokemon rather than Pokemon + form, so please leave out `-f` for mega assets until the game gets updated (if that ever happens)
 - Handy batch/bash script for making `index.json` files: `python -c "import os, json; print(json.dumps([os.path.splitext(file)[0] for file in os.listdir('.') if file.endswith('.png')], separators=(',', ':')))" > index.json`

 ## License